keydancing/riemannian-generative-decoder/README.md

 $ haplogrep3 classify --in "seqs.fasta" --out seqs_rcrs.txt --tree phylotree-fu-rcrs@1.2 --extend-report
 ```
 This generates a file with mutations compared to a reference sequence, as well as more metadata — see the [*haplogrep3* documentation][haplogrep] for details.
 Additional metadata (e.g., geographic location) can be added during a second GenBank scrape; merging such data with the *haplogrep3* output produces the zipped files `data/hmtDNA/63k_out_rcrs.txt.gz` and `data/hmtDNA/63k_out_rsrs.txt.gz`.
 Upon approval, this pipeline will be made available as a standalone script, and a resulting snapshot will be published via Zenodo.

-## Requirements
-The code has been tested with Python 3.11.11 using the packages from `requirements.txt`.
-Use the locally provided geoopt 0.5.0 (including a sphere origin function) with `$ unzip data/geoopt.zip && pip install -e data/geoopt`.

 ## Bibliography
 1. A. Riba.
 "Cell cycle gene regulation dynamics revealed by rna velocity and deep learning", 2021.
 URL